omunozsanchezdeloitte/Capstone---Group-3/README.md

 ### Stakeholders
 In our analysis we considered a few key stakeholders including:

-1. Empower Automotive
+1. Empower Automotive Executives
-2. Customers
+2. Car buyers
 3. Car Sellers

 ## Data Understanding and Analysis